bg-write/koopa-vgm/content/case-study.md

 ## 📊 **Share: Paint a Picture (or a Graph)** {#share-the-final-chart}

-So yes, we discovered a lot of good stuff.
+So yes, a lot of good stuff.
 Now let's make it look pretty.

 ### **Visualization Strategy & Design Process**